-How do we know the gas vans existed and were used to murder Jews in Chelmno and the East?
+How do we know the gas vans existed and the Nazis used them to murder Jews?

 Holocaust deniers claim:

-There are no primary Nazi documents proving that gas vans were built or used.
-If gas vans were used, we should expect Nazi documents about them.
-Thus, the existence and use of the gas vans is “hearsay” for which there is “little documentary evidence.”
+If the Nazis used gas vans, we should expect some documents about them.
+There are no primary documents proving that gas vans were built or that the Nazis used them.
+Thus, the existence and use of the gas vans is mere “hearsay,” for which there is “little documentary evidence.”

-For example, Holocaust denier Santiago Alvarez claims that the primary documents that deal with the construction and use of the gas vans are “ambiguous” and do not prove the gas vans ever existed.
+For example, Holocaust denier Santiago Alvarez claims that the primary documents dealing with the construction and use of the gas vans are “ambiguous” and do not prove the gas vans ever existed.

 The facts are:

 Primary documents about the design and use of the gas vans survived the war.
-These Nazi documents prove that gas vans were designed and constructed in Berlin in late 1941 and early 1942; the vans were then sent to the Chelmno death camp and the Einsatzgruppen units in the occupied Soviet territories, to assist in the mass murder of Jews and others.
+These Nazi documents prove that gas vans were designed and constructed in Berlin in late 1941 and early 1942.
+The Nazis sent the gas vans to the Chelmno death camp and the Einsatzgruppen units in the occupied Soviet territories.

 The difficulties of operating gas vans in bad weather.